safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 );
 ```

-> When signing with a child Safe Account, it is important to specify the parent Safe address.
+> When signing with a child Safe Account, it's important to specify the parent Safe address.
 The parent Safe address is used to generate the signature verifier address based on the version of the contracts you are using

 Once signed, we will have a transaction object (`signerSafeTx1_1`) similar to this one: